Statistical Methods Guidance

 - Internal resources:

-- MoJ hypothesis testing workbook with Excel based examples and data
+- MoJ hypothesis testing workbook with Excel based examples and accompanying data

-- MoJ junior statistician group presentations on parametric and non-parametric hypothesis testing
+- MoJ junior statistician group presentations on parametric hypothesis testing and non-parametric hypothesis testing

 - External resources:

-- Table providing general guidelines for choosing a statistical test
+- General guidelines for choosing a statistical test (UCLA)

 - Discovering statistics using R; see Chapter 2 on introduction to testing, Chapter 5 on exploring assumptions, Chapter 6 on correlation, Chapter 9 on comparing two means, and Chapter 15 on non-parametric tests